EricFecteau/ericfecteau.ca/content/blog/2025_03_01_df_interchange/index.md

 ## Conclusion

 Prior to [df-interchange](https://github.com/EricFecteau/df-interchange), attempting to do this in Rust would have been extremely hard.
 You would likely have had to read each sources, convert them to Parquet, then re-read them with the correct version of `Polars` for each of the crates (`Plotlars` and `Hypors`).
 This would require a lot more reading and writing of data, trivial for small tables like this, but in a real world example can make the pipeline incredibly slow.
+Now it's as simple as adding a few lines of code and passing the correct version of the object to the analysis crates.